 Visio Lending Portfolio Loan Terms

 Visio offers short-term and long-term products for purchases and refinances.
 Ranging from a 24-month bridge loan to a 30-year fixed rental property loan.
-They only require a 30-day seasoning on refinances, which helps landlords who buy distressed properties, fix them up and who want a long-term mortgage.
+They only require a 30-day seasoning on refinances, which helps landlords who buy distressed properties, fix them up, and want a long-term mortgage.

 Visio Lending offers portfolio loans with the following terms: